prawinn555/basictuto/nodeJsBasic/angular/README.md

 # intro

-this project shows how to install angular tools and create an empty project
+This project shows how to install angular tools and create an empty project